Lubbock-Cooper Independent School District

-Lubbock-Cooper Independent School District (LCISD) is a 5-A school district located south of the city of Lubbock, Texas (USA), centered on the small community of Woodrow.
+Lubbock-Cooper Independent School District (LCISD) is a 5-A school district located south of the city of Lubbock, Texas, United States, centered on the small community of Woodrow.
 School colors are red and black, and the mascot is the Fighting Pirates.
 According to the Fast Growth School Coalition, Lubbock-Cooper ISD is the second fastest-growing school district in Texas.